 Another symptom of dementia in dogs is the change in the way the dog interacts with people, other dogs, and animals.
 For instance, the dog may:

-- Portray high withdrawal effects.
-For example, the dog may fail to welcome you when you
+- Exhibit a desire to withdraw.
+For example, the dog may fail to welcome you when you come home from work, or may walk away during training or exercise.

-- Show reduced affection and interaction with its canine counterparts or their caregivers
+- Show reduced affection and interaction with canine counterparts or their caregivers.

 Changes in Sleep Patterns

-- Remain asleep most of the time during the day and stay awake at night
+- Remain asleep during most of the day and stay awake at night.

-- Show uncommon nighttime behaviors like wandering, motor restlessness, and vocalization
+- Show uncharacteristic nighttime behaviors like wandering, motor restlessness, and vocalization.

 Changes in Activity

-Dementia may cause changes in the dog’s activity like changes in appetite, playfulness, wandering, and repetitive behaviors like defecating in the house or uncommon locations in the compound.
+Dementia may cause changes in the dog’s habits.
+Changes in appetite, a shift in playfulness, wandering, or repetitive behaviors like defecating in the house or inappropriate locations are examples.

 How to Diagnose Dementia in Dogs

-In that case, they may proceed to advanced diagnostic examinations using X-rays, ultrasounds, and even Magnetic Resonance Imaging (MRI) to test for the presence of any tumors, blockage, and injury of your dog’s internal organs.
+If no infection is found to be present, other tests may be performed.
+X-rays, ultrasounds, and even Magnetic Resonance Imaging (MRI) will detect the presence of any tumors, blockage, or injury of your dog’s internal organs.

-Ruling out the other possible causes of the symptoms makes it easier for your veterinarian to determine dementia in dogs when to euthanize.
+Ruling out the other possible causes of the symptoms makes it easier for your veterinarian to diagnose dementia in dogs, and a very detailed interview can help determine when to put a dog down due to dementia.

 Dog Dementia Life Expectancy Stages

-Generally, it may be hard to predict the life expectancy of a dog with Canine Cognitive Disorder.
-This is because different specific factors influence lifespan in dogs with dementia in every dog.
-Examples of these factors include diet, exercise level, the severity of the condition at diagnosis, etc.
+Generally speaking, it may be hard to predict the life expectancy of a dog with Canine Cognitive Disorder.
+This is because different specific factors influence lifespan in dogs, whether they have dementia or are healthy!
+Examples of these factors include the dog’s diet, the amount of exercise your dog receives, and the severity of the dementia at the time of diagnosis.
+Your dog’s prognosis may be as long as many years, or as short as several months.

 The Mild Stage